Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 That feels like a really dark world or dark path to go down.

-And maybe one of them, for example, let's say you're a homeschool kid or a homeschool parent and you hate teaching math and there's one that teaches times tables really well and it was built by somebody who maybe shares your values.
+And maybe one of them, for example, let's say you're a homeschool kid or a homeschool parent and you hate teaching math and there's one that teaches times tables really well and it was built by it was built by somebody who's maybe shares your values.

 Let's say Bryce made it and I trust Bryce and it's either that or not teach my kid math or send them to public school where you don't trust the teachers.